 Store your food correctly:

-Whist this may sound simple, you’ll be surprised how much longer you can make your food last by storing it in a cool, dry place.
-Making sure that your fridge is set to the right temperature can mean the difference between food that lasts you the week and food that gets thrown out.
-5 degrees is the optimum temperature for food to be stored in your fridge.
-Find out more on how to store food correctly at https://www.lovefoodhatewaste.com/article/food-storage-a-z
+Whist this may sound simple, you’ll be surprised how much longer you can make your food last by storing it appropriately.
+Find out more on how to store different foods correctly at https://www.lovefoodhatewaste.com/article/food-storage-a-z

 Your fridge is your number one tool for making fresh food last longer, so make sure you are using it correctly by setting it to the right temperature before you fill it.
 The ideal temperature for a fridge is 5°C or below, but above freezing.
 You don’t need a thermometer to check your fridge temperature, just visit Chill the Fridge Out which will guide you through the process of setting it just right based on the make and model of your fridge.

 It’s better to feed bellies rather than bins, and safely sharing food with friends, neighbours, or even complete strangers is possible with a bit of consideration and planning.
 Consider donating excess food to a local foodbank, or make use of a food sharing app such as Olio if you have prepared food that you can’t eat or store before it becomes inedible.
 It’s also a good place to find free ingredients if you find yourself short of something, and by using the app you’ll be helping someone else reduce their food waste too.

 Please do remember to follow the latest advice from the government on staying Covid safe if you do plan to share food or ingredients with people outside of your household.
 Olio has some helpful guidance on sharing food safely with others with pointers on Covid safety and food hygiene in general, see: https://help.olioex.com/article/201-coronavirus-q-a